TABLE OF CONTENTS

-Below HUF 1 000 000 it is obligatory, as indicated in Section 1.1; in all other cases, it is optional.
+Below HUF 3 000 000 it is mandatory, as indicated in Section 1.1; in all other cases, it is optional.

-No payment order can be issued if the defendant has no Hungarian address known to the authorities for the service of documents.
+No payment order can be issued if the debtor does not have a known address for service in Hungary.

 1.2 Competent court

 In order for payment procedures civil law notaries have competence across the country.
 In order for payment procedures no stipulations may be made in terms of jurisdiction.

 Claims submitted orally or on paper are dealt with by the civil law notary to whom the claim was submitted, while electronic claims are assigned automatically to a civil law notary by a computer program.

 Applications to have an order for payment issued must be submitted either in writing, on the corresponding form, or orally.

 1.3.1 Is the use of a standardised form obligatory? (if yes, where can that form be obtained?)

 It is obligatory to use a standardised form for both electronic and paper-based submissions.
 The form may be downloaded from the website of the MOKK or obtained from the notaries.